Know how to prevent hearing loss

 • Remove Earwax Correctly

 Wax build-up in your ears can cause the sound to be muffled.
 However, please don’t use a cotton swab to clean them out because it can push wax deeper into the pores.
-Instead, soften the wax and gently wash it away with an at-home irrigation kit.
-If it becomes clogged in your ear, your doctor may have to remove it.
+Instead, use an at-home irrigation kit to soften the wax and gently wash it away.
+It could need to be removed by your doctor if it gets clogged in your ear.

 • Examine Your Medications for Hearing Risks

 Approximately 200 medications, including several antibiotics and cancer-fighting treatments, have been linked to hearing loss.
 Even high doses of aspirin might cause damage to your ears.
-Check with your doctor if you are taking a prescription drug to ensure that it will not affect you.
+If you are using a prescription medication, make sure it won’t affect you by consulting your doctor.

 If you must take a medication that may be harmful to your ears, make sure your doctor tests you’re hearing and balance before and during treatment.